 Junior Academics Research Seminars (JARS) in Finance

-Title: Does DeFi democratize access to credit?
+Title: Does DeFi Democratize Access to Financial Services?

-Time: 29 October 2024, 1:00-2:00pm (BST)
+Time: 29 October 2024, 1:00-2:00pm (GMT

-Time: 11 November 2024, 1:00-2:00pm (BST)
+Time: 11 November 2024, 1:00-2:00pm (GMT)

 Title: What drives beliefs about climate risks?
 Evidence from financial analysts